 Children may resist reporting sexual abuse because they are afraid of angering the offender, blame themselves for the abuse or feel guilty and ashamed.
-In order to increase reporting, parents and adults who interact with children, such as school personnel, teachers, counselors, child care workers, Boy and Girl Scout troop leaders and coaches, should be educated about the behavioral and physical symptoms of child sexual abuse.4 Children are more likely to reveal sexual abuse when talking to someone who appears to ‘already know’ and is not judgmental, critical or threatening.
+In order to increase reporting, parents and adults who interact with children should be educated about the behavioral and physical symptoms of child sexual abuse.4 Children are more likely to reveal sexual abuse when talking to someone who appears to ‘already know’ and is not judgmental, critical or threatening.
 They also tend to disclose when they believe continuation of the abuse will be unbearable; they are physically injured; or they receive sexual abuse prevention information.
 Other reasons may be to protect another child or if pregnancy is a threat.5

 Recovery from Child Sexual Abuse

 Once a child discloses the abuse, an appropriate response is extremely important to the child’s healing process.
 The adult being confided in should encourage the victim to talk freely, reassure the child that he or she is not to blame and seek medical and psychological assistance.
 Family members may also benefit from mental health services.7

 Suspicions of child sexual abuse should be reported to a child protective services agency or law enforcement agency.
 Local child protection agencies investigate interfamilial abuse and the police investigate extra familial abuse.
 The law requires professionals who work with children to report suspected neglect or abuse.

 In addition to reporting child sexual abuse to the authorities, victims can sue their abusers in civil court to recover monetary damages or win other remedies.2 Many states have extended their criminal and civil statutes of limitation for child sexual abuse cases.8